Malick Dembele

-Malick Dembélé (born 5 April 2004) is a Malian footballer who plays as a midfielder for MLS Next Pro club New York Red Bulls II, on loan from Yeelen Olympique.
+Malick Dembélé (born 5 April 2004) is a Malian footballer who plays as a midfielder for Yeelen Olympique.

 Club career

 Yeelen Olympique

 Born in Mali, Dembélé joined the youth academy of Yeelen Olympique in 2015.
 In 2021, at the age of 17, he made his debut with the first team and featured regularly as an attacking midfielder.
 During this span, he has made 32 appearances for the club, scoring nine goals and assisting on nine others.

 While with Yeelen Olympique, Dembélé went on trial with Spain's Sevilla FC.

 Loan to New York Red Bulls II

 On 8 March 2024, Dembélé joined MLS Next Pro side New York Red Bulls II on a loan from Yeelen Olympique.
 Dembélé made his debut for New York on 20 March 2024, appearing as a second-half substitute for Mohammed Sofo in a 5–1 victory over Hudson Valley Hammers in the first round of the U.S. Open Cup, Dembélé would also record his first goal for the club in this match.